qinwang/gitlab-ce/doc/development/documentation/styleguide.md

 - Compress gifs with <https://ezgif.com/optimize> or similar tool.
 - Images should be used (only when necessary) to _illustrate_ the description of a process, not to _replace_ it.
+- Max image size: 100KB (gifs included).
+- The GitLab docs do not support videos yet.

 Inside the document: